 Trump with NATO ‘all the way’ on Article 5 as leaders gather at summit

-US President Donald Trump previously said US committment to mutual defence guarantees ‘depends on your definition’.
+President Donald Trump previously said the US commitment to mutual defence guarantees ‘depends on your definition’.

-US President Donald Trump has tried to reassure NATO allies over the US committment to the alliance, after previously suggesting that the military alliance’s collective defence principle was open to interpretation.
+President Donald Trump has tried to reassure NATO allies over the commitment of the United States to the alliance, after previously suggesting that the military alliance’s collective defence principle was open to interpretation.

-The US president arrived in The Hague on Wednesday to meet with the 31 other NATO leaders at a summit focused on plans to boost defence spending to shore up Trump’s committment to the alliance.
+Trump arrived in The Hague on Wednesday to meet 31 other NATO leaders at a summit focused on plans to boost defence spending to shore up the US commitment to the alliance.

 Recommended Storieslist of 4 items